MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 1. Configure [Kerberos with constrained delegation](https://techcommunity.microsoft.com/t5/virtualization/live-migration-via-constrained-delegation-with-kerberos-in/ba-p/382334) between all cluster set members.

-1. Configure the cross-cluster VM live migration authentication type to Kerberos on each node in the Cluster Set.
+1. Configure the cross-cluster VM live migration authentication type to Kerberos on each node in the cluster set as follows:

     ```PowerShell
     foreach($h in $hosts){ Set-VMHost -VirtualMachineMigrationAuthenticationType Kerberos -ComputerName $h }
     ```

-1. Add the management cluster to the local administrators group on each cluster member node in the cluster set:
+1. Add the management cluster to the local administrators group on each cluster member server node in the cluster set:

     ```PowerShell
     foreach($h in $hosts){ Invoke-Command -ComputerName $h -ScriptBlock {Net localgroup administrators /add <management_cluster_name>$} }